marcospauloz/unity-topdown2d/README.md

 ### Dialogue
 Creating a ScriptableObject for a New Dialogue, this will create a new option from the menu in Unity to easily create new Dialogues in the project.

+### Dialogue window
+Creating a Canvas with image setting up to a UI Scale Mode to Scale with Screen size in order to keep the image resizeble depending on monitor resolution etc.